Fairs & Festivals Ride

 THE TAJ MAHAL (A UNESCO WORLD HERITAGE SITE) is one of the seven wonders of the world.
 It was built by the Mughal Emperor Shah Jehan in memory of his beloved consort Mumtaz Mahal.
 This beautiful musoleum is pure white marble and an architectural marvel.
 Built in 1631-48 in Agra, seat of the Mughal Empire, the monument sums up many of the formal themes that have played through Islamic architecture.
 Its refined elegance is a conspicuous contrast both to the Hindu architecture of pre-Islamic India, with its thick walls, corbelled arches, and heavy lintels, and to the Indo-Islamic styles, in which Hindu elements are combined with an eclectic assortment of motifs from Persian and Turkish sources.

-Overnight Agra Jaypee Palace or similar.
+Overnight in Agra at the Hotel Jaypee Palace or similar for two nights.

 Early morning drive to Bateshwar (about an hour and a half) to visit one of the world's largest cattle and horse fairs.